Chokyotager/La-Cosa-Nostra/expansions/2d3/readme.md

 ### Differences:
 - Roleblock actions cannot be roleblocked.
+- Roleblockers may however be jailed - in which their roleblock will fail.
 - Role descriptions have been updated.
-- Mafia chat is only open at night - nightchat for Town is disabled
+- Mafia chat is only open at night - nightchat for Town is disabled.

 ### Acknowledgements:
 - HKCaper